unioslo/harborapi/docs/usage/validation.md

     authproxy_settings=None,
 )
 ```
+In the example, the model is constructed, but the values of the fields aren't validated and/or converted into the types specified in the model. `current_time` is still a string, even though the model says this is a datetime field.
+When validation is enabled, this field is converted into a datetime object.

-If, for example, `notification_enable` happened to be an integer instead of `True` or `False` as the spec states (bool), the model would still be constructed, since validation is disabled.
-If we enabled Validation, and the value of `notification_enable` was an integer, we would get an error:
+Furthermore, in this fictional example, the API returned an integer value for the `notification_enable` field, even though the spec says this is a boolean field.
+With validation disabled, the model is still constructed, and the value of `notification_enable` is still an integer.
+If we had enabled validation, and the value of `notification_enable` was an integer, we would get an error:

 ```
 pydantic.error_wrappers.ValidationError: 1 validation error for GeneralInfo